Find out how to write stellar CMU essays in this complete guide, including tips, FAQs, and examples!

 In the future, I would like to help others do the same.
 No matter where I end up, understanding why people behave a certain way and being more considerate and empathetic for others will only help me thrive.
 Mental health is a growing issue in our society.
 The world we live in is a confusing place filled with pain, but psychology provides a way to determine the cause of this suffering and how to change it.
 I never want anyone to feel the isolation and sorrow I felt when I was younger.
 I want to help others become compassionate and unconditionally loving not just toward others, but to themselves.
 Even if I only make a small change in the world and affect just one person’s life, I would like to pursue that.”

-Why this essay works: In this example, the writer uses a clear timeline of events to convey the story of how they became interested in their major.
+In this example, the writer uses a clear timeline of events to convey the story of how they became interested in their major.
 What the student has done especially well here is demonstrate a developed passion and deeper meaning to their choice of program.

 Your story doesn’t have to start in childhood – for many applicants, it doesn’t!
 Whatever your story, just ensure your devotion to the study of your subject is apparent and your story is concise, easy to read, and moving.

-Prompt 2 (required): “Many students pursue college for a specific degree, career opportunity or personal goal.
+Prompt 2: “Many students pursue college for a specific degree, career opportunity or personal goal.
 Whichever it may be, learning will be critical to achieve your ultimate goal.
 As you think ahead to the process of learning during your college years, how will you define a successful college experience?
 (300 words)”

 “My main goal in college is to attain a specific degree so I may pursue a stable career I’m happy with.
 However, the manner in which I achieve this is imperative since I will spend a considerable portion of my early adulthood in college.
 This is why I want to attend an institution that will teach me what to learn, how to learn, and why I should learn.